GambitGamesLLC/tauri-typescript-vite-template/README.md

 ---------------------------
 - This template uses [Typescript](https://www.typescriptlang.org/docs/), a superset of the Javascript language.

-- Typescript allows you to add type definitions for a better debugging and intellisense experience for anyone using your library.
-If your unfamiliar with Typescript, you can still write normal Javascript in a .ts (Typescript) file.
+- Typescript allows you to add type definitions for a better debugging and intellisense experience for anyone reading code.
+If your unfamiliar with Typescript, you can still write normal Javascript in a .ts (Typescript) file, but we recommend switching to Typescript completely.

 - When making builds, your typescript code will become Javascript, so don't worry about compatability.